 German Lentils with Spaetzle (Schwäbische Linsen mit Spätzle)

 - 5 slices thick cut bacon diced

 - 1 leek finely chopped, thoroughly rinsed and drained

 - 1 pound dried brown lentils rinsed and drained (no need to soak)

 - Homemade German Spätzle or store-bought

-- Cook the bacon over medium-high heat until done.
-Transfer to a plate.
-Cook the onion until soft and translucent 5-7 minutes.
+- Cook the bacon over medium-high heat until done (for best flavor don't drain the bacon grease).
+Add the onions and cook until soft and translucent 5-7 minutes.
 Add the butter, carrots and leek and cook for 5 minutes.

 - Serve over hot Homemade German Spätzle with a sausage (preferably German Saitenwurst if you can find it).